Father Louis Bonacci

 - 1986-1988: Salem College; Winston-Salem State University (Winston-Salem, NC)

 - 1987-1988: St. Benedict the Moor (Winston-Salem, NC)

 - 1994-1998: Jesuit Community at Xavier University (Cincinnati, OH)

 - 2003-2011: The University of Scranton (Scranton, PA)

 Summary of Sexual Abuse Allegations against Father Louis Bonacci:

-In 2011, Father Louis Bonacci was accused of touching a minor at a Howard County residence while working as Loyola’s assistant director of ministry from 1978 to 1982.
+Father Louis Bonacci was ordained a priest in 1973, and served in multiple parishes in the Diocese of Scranton.
+According to media reports, in 2011, he was accused of touching a minor at a Howard County residence while working as Loyola’s assistant director of ministry from 1978 to 1982.
 He left there to become the Catholic campus minister at Wake Forest University in North Carolina and subsequently held similar positions at three other colleges, including several within the Diocese of Scranton.

 During an investigation of the first allegation by the Maryland Province Review Board, a second victim alleged similar sexual contact as a minor with Bonacci in Howard County.
 The board reported the allegation to county police but was told that a police investigation could not be opened until at least one of the victims comes forward.

 For the majority of his career as a Jesuit priest, Bonacci served as campus priest for a number of universities.
 In 2006, Bishop Martino retained Bonacci to serve as the Diocesan Coordinator of Spiritual Direction whereby he was available to provide spiritual direction for both priests and deacons of the Diocese of Scranton.
 Bonacci served in this capacity until his suspension.